CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 ### "assign_mission_target"

 assign_mission_target assigns an overmap tile as the target of a mission.
 Any update_mapgen in the same scope will update that overmap tile.
-The closet overmap terrain with the required terrain ID will be used, and if there is no matching terrain, an overmap special of om_special type will be created and then the om_terrain within that special will be used.
+The closest overmap terrain with the required terrain ID will be used, and if there is no matching terrain, an overmap special of om_special type will be created and then the om_terrain within that special will be used.